Updated February 5, 2020

 Concrete, wood, and dirt are common types of flooring used in duck living spaces.
 Concrete provides good protection from predators without the need for additional layers of protection, and will not be damaged by the mess ducks are notorious for making.
 However, it must be slightly textured in order to provide adequate traction.
 Concrete that is too rough may cause damage to foot pads and webbing, but smooth concrete will be too slippery.
 A concrete floor, even with a thick layer of bedding, may be too hard on a duck’s joints, especially bigger ducks such as Pekins and male Muscovies, but the addition of rubber stall mats can help provide additional cushion.
 Anecdotally, it seems that ducks who regularly spend time on concrete (without the addition of stall mats) are more likely to develop arthritis and bumblefoot.
 Be aware that stall mats must provide good traction, even when wet.
 It’s also important to keep in mind that stall mats can be cumbersome to move and can make living space cleaning more arduous.
 Wooden flooring, which comes with many prefabricated sheds, does not provide good traction, especially when wet, so bigger ducks and those with mobility issues will likely need the addition of stall mats.
 Wooden floors will warp and rot, leading to more maintenance over time.
 Dirt flooring, while the easiest on feet and joints, will not protect against predators, especially those who dig, and therefore must be used in conjunction with other predator-proofing methods.
 A thick layer of dirt can be packed on top of a concrete floor or over galvanized hardware cloth, or it can be combined with concrete trenching, which should prevent digging predators from entering the structure.
 Dirt flooring is difficult to clean and disinfect, and must be added to as it erodes.
 You may also find that ducks turn dirt flooring into a muddy mess around water sources.

 Regardless of the type of flooring used, ducks will also need ample amounts of dry bedding.
-This is especially important because many ducks sleep on the ground, and prolonged periods of time spent laying on a hard surface can lead to hock and keel sores, especially in bigger ducks.
+This is especially important because many ducks sleep on the ground, and prolonged periods of time spent laying on a hard surface can lead to 1: the tarsal joint or region in the hind limb of a digitigrade quadruped (such as the horse) corresponding to the human ankle but elevated and bending backward 2: a joint of a fowl's leg that corresponds to the hock of a quadruped and keel sores, especially in bigger ducks.
 Straw and wood shavings are common types of bedding.
 Long-fibered straw can be difficult for ducks to walk through, and can get wrapped around their legs.
 The use of straw carries an increased risk of aspergillosis, so it may not be appropriate depending on other environmental factors and your residents’ overall health.
 If you opt for wood shavings, look for “low dust” or “dust extracted” types.
 Aspen and pine wood shavings are popular options, and while we’ve talked to many sanctuaries that use pine shavings with no issues, be aware that there is conflicting research regarding whether or not pine shavings are entirely safe to use around birds.
 Cedar wood shavings should never be used because they can cause severe respiratory issues.

 Roosting And Nesting Opportunities

-Unlike chickens, most domestic ducks tend to sleep on the ground, but Muscovies typically choose to sleep up off the ground when given the opportunity (which makes sense since Muscovies in the wild typically nest and roost up in trees).
+Unlike chickens, most Adapted over time (as by selective breeding) from a wild or natural state to life in close association with and to the benefit of humans ducks tend to sleep on the ground, but Muscovies typically choose to sleep up off the ground when given the opportunity (which makes sense since Muscovies in the wild typically nest and roost up in trees).
 In addition to ample bedding, straw bales or other sturdy structures, such as shelves or ledges, can provide safe opportunities for ducks who prefer to roost up off the ground.
 Keeping these elevated roosts covered in a generous layer of fresh bedding will help with cleaning and also provide additional cushion.
 Some Muscovies (as well as some individuals of other breeds) may even use a flat board-style chicken perch as long as the board is at least as wide as their feet.
 Because mature male Muscovies are so large, it’s best to provide either tiered designs, or lower roosting areas to prevent a bigger duck from having to fly or jump down from a great height.
 You must also be sure the flooring and bedding combination in the surrounding area provides ample cushion and traction.

 While some female ducks, especially Muscovies, have been known to use nest boxes designed for chickens, these are typically too small for them, and elevated designs are difficult for them to get into.
 Female Muscovy ducks may opt to build a nest on an elevated structure, if available, but in general, you should plan to provide ground-level nesting areas to actively laying ducks.
 Hard plastic dog or cat carriers (appropriately sized based on the sizes of your residents) or even dog houses can be appealing nesting areas, so long as they have ample amounts of bedding.
 Alternatively, you can use 3 straw bales to create a private nook.
 Place two bales against the wall with about a two foot gap between them.
 Then put the remaining bale on top so that it creates a roof over the opening and overlaps with each bale.
 Ensure there is enough overlap that the bale is secure.
 Fill the nesting nook with plenty of fresh bedding, and cover the tops with a layer of bedding as well.
 These nesting areas are multifunctional- your residents may choose to use them as roosts as well!